PySimpleGUI/PySimpleGUI/readme.md

 **Examples**

-Or another example is you have an input field that changes as you press buttons on an on-screen keypad.
+One example is you have an input field that changes as you press buttons on an on-screen keypad.

 ![keypad 3](https://user-images.githubusercontent.com/13696193/45260275-a2198e80-b3b0-11e8-85fe-a4ce6484510f.jpg)

-2. When a slider or a spinner moves it changes the size of the text somewhere on the form.
+Another example, a slider or a spinner move changes the size of the text somewhere on the form.

 ![snap0272](https://user-images.githubusercontent.com/13696193/45260249-ec4e4000-b3af-11e8-853b-9b29d0bf7797.jpg)

+A final example...  changing a text field as a user types into another field.

 ### Periodically Calling`ReadNonBlocking`